seandstewart/bardly/pending/romances/pericles/11-player.md

 Sir, yonder is your place. ...

 **PERICLES**
-...Some other is more fit.
+...
+Some other is more fit.

 **First Knight**
 Contend not, sir; for we are gentlemen